joshforisha/fractal-noise-js/README.md

 * `persistence?: number` – Defaults to `0.5`

 ##### `generateCuboid (width: number, height: number, depth: number, options: Options = {}): Uint8Array[][]`
-Generates a three-dimensional rectangular cuboid.
+Generates a three-dimensional noise field for a rectangular cuboid.

 ##### `generateCylinder (circumference: number, height: number, options: Options = {}): Uint8Array[]`
 Generates a two-dimensional noise field formed around a three-dimensional cylinder, such that it is continuous across the x-boundaries.